avdheshh/PortFollio/README.md

 app.js: This file contains the JavaScript code for any interactive elements or dynamic content on the portfolio website.

-assets/: This directory contains any images, icons, or other static assets used in the portfolio website.

 Technologies Used